Cooked and Ready to serve

 Now, wrap the separate pieces of banana squash tightly in aluminum foil.
 Place a piece of aluminum foil on your cookie sheet and spray with vegetable oil.

-Place the wrapped squash pieces on the cookie sheet.
-Bake for one hour and 15 minutes, or until baked through.
-I use a fork to see if it’s tender and ready to serve.
+Place the wrapped squash pieces on the covered cookie sheet.
+Bake for one hour and fifteen minutes or until baked through.
+I use a fork to check for tenderness so they’re ready-to-serve.

 Banana Squash: How To Cook It